RobBlackwell/braid/README.md

 for example.

 The default implementation of request and response objects is as plists.
 This makes them easy to print out, debug and extend.
-Headers are modelled as alists.

 This is not a new idea; Clojure Ring, Ruby Rack and Python WSGI all have a similar philosophy.
 Braid is designed for Common Lisp.